Jackson-Dana/Jackson-Dana/README.md

 # Hi there 👋, I'm Jackson, data scientist

-I'm a data scientist/machine learning engineer with a background in biology.
-I'm passionate about data driven solutions to business or research problems and I'm always looking for new challenges and opportunities to learn.
+Biology major turned Data Scientist with a passion for leveraging data-driven solutions in the field of AI.
+Experienced in machine learning, data analysis, and problem-solving, with a track record of driving successful projects.
+Continually learning and evolving to stay at the forefront of technological advancements.

 ## Fun Facts About Me
-- Fact 1
-- Fact 2
-- Fact 3
+- Obsessed with the advancement of machine learning and how it can be used in business, in society in general, and how it might reshape our economic model.
+Keeping up advancements takes up much of my time in the mornings.
+- Had a difficult time selecting a major due to being interested in many things, but love diving in and learning as much as possible on what is currently necessary.
+- Love to read, write, hike spend time in nature.

 ## Open for Projects
 I'm open to participating in outsourcing projects.
 If you have a project that you think would be a good fit for my skills, please feel free to reach out!

 ## Tech Skills
+- Machine Learning (scikit-learn, NLTK, TensorFlow)
+- Python (Pandas, NumPy, Beautiful Soup)
-- Skill 1
+- Skill Data Visualization (Matplotlib, Plotly, Tableau)
-- Skill 2
+- Basic HTML/CSS/Javascript
-- Skill 3
+- Statistics

 ## Links
 - Portfolio